Husain Shah of Jaunpur

 Husain Shah Sharqi was the sixth and last sultan of the Jaunpur Sultanate.

 A son of Mahmud Shah, he succeeded his brother Muhammad Shah in 1458.
 Husain was an ambitious ruler and began a policy of expanding his kingdom.
 After initial successes at Orissa and Gwalior, he began a long campaign against the Delhi Sultanate.

 In 1479, he was forced to flee Jaunpur and remained in Kahalgaon in Bihar where he was granted asylum.
 He died in 1505.

-Early life

-He was a son of Mahmud Shah.

 Reign

 The last ruler Hussain Shah signed a four years' peace treaty with Bahlul Lodi in 1458.

 Campaigns in Orissa and Gwalior

 At the beginning of his reign, Husain Shah invaded Orissa and Kapileshwar Deva presented him with thirty elephants and a hundred horses.

 In 1466, he sent a large army to besiege Gwalior, which was held by Raja Kirti Singh.
 After a long siege, Kirti Singh agreed to become a vassal of Jaunpur and pay tribute.